- Reviewed: 19 March 2020, 14:15 NZDT

-There have been armed clashes between Tajik security forces and suspected criminal groups in these areas and both marked and unmarked minefields are present close to the borders.
+There have been armed clashes between Tajik security forces and suspected criminal groups in border areas, and both marked and unmarked minefields are present.
 We advise against venturing off the main roads.
 The border with Afghanistan remains unstable, as this area is used as a transit point for drugs and other forms of illegal trafficking.
 Border crossings are often closed at short notice.

 Travel to this area requires a special permit.
 There were sporadic outbreaks of violence in recent years and there is a heightened security presence.
 The situation is currently stable however tensions still remain in the regional capital of Khorog, and further violent incidents are possible.
 The area may be closed to visitors at short notice.

 General travel advice

 Local police often ask to see proof of identity.
 We recommend you carry a photocopy of your passport and visa at all times.

 New Zealanders travelling or living in Tajikistan should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 There are shortages of even the most basic medical supplies in Tajikistan.

 New Zealanders in Tajikistan are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 The New Zealand Embassy Moscow, Russian Federation is accredited to Tajikistan